Samuel Soh & Mariano AmoedoDigital Consultantsdesign

 The implementation

-Moving from Excel to a new system was a real shift, and the team was honest about that.
-Early on, teams were still leaning on spreadsheets and sending files to the IM team to input into Morta.
-The goal was to get them inputting directly.
-Weekly training sessions provided hands-on guidance, discussing updates and new features while making people comfortable with the new processes.
+Moving from Excel to a new system was a significant change for the design teams.
+Weekly training sessions provided hands-on guidance, discussing updates and new features while making people comfortable inputting directly into Morta.

 Before & after